wonbyunglee/MLB-ERA-Prediction/README.md

 ## Contribution

-In this study, the proposed model with TFT
+In this study, the performance of the proposed model using tft was excellent.
+Even in comparison with existing projection systems, there were many cases of predicting closer to the actual ERA.
+These advancements in player performance prediction technologies can have a significant impact on the sports industry in the future and present a positive direction for both clubs and players.

 ## Contact